ZackPierce/openoperator/README.md

 Calculates the total distance from one point to a next for a series of points.

 ### parseFloat ###
 Parses a single float from a single string.

+### parseInteger ###
+Parses a single integer from a single string.

 ---
 Detailed operator documentation can be found in the class descriptions.